 It’s an easy, delicious, and nourishing meal strategy for a typically very busy season.
 Less thinking and planning, and more enjoyment in that warm sunshine is an ideal scenario for me.

-I wanted to make a fun little twist on grilled eggplant with a flavourful teriyaki sauce, which is forever and ever one of my favourite, easy warm weather dinner bases.
+I wanted to make a fun little twist on grilled eggplant with a flavourful vegan peanut sauce, which is forever and ever one of my favourite, easy warm weather dinner bases.
 The salty sweetness combined with the smoky grilled eggplant just really hits me the right way.

 This turned out so, so good!
 I eat peanut butter pretty much every day in some form—whether it’s in my morning smoothie, used as a dip for apple slices or dates, straight off the spoon into my mouth, or whisked into a savoury sauce like we’re doing here.

 It’s such an affordable source of plant-based protein.
 If you serve this eggplant with a nice heap of fluffy brown rice, a few extra veggies and greens, and a big drizzle of the sauce, you’re easily on your way to a complete and satiating meal.
 If you’re like me and just sneaking mouthfuls of it straight out of the jar, you get extra credit J

 This peanut ginger sauce would be delicious over rice bowls or as a dip for salad rolls too.
 Lots of possibilities!
 It’s also just so easy to make.
 Once your eggplant is salted and rinsed, the rest comes together super quick.
 I love how pantry-friendly this is too.
 If you’re looking for more peanut butter recipe inspiration, you can click right over here.
 Hope you all give this one a try.

 Grilled Eggplant with Peanut Ginger Sauce